 - notes with complex ideas - will have to be explained by other notes that may not exist yet or have to bridged to be able to be linked

 - highlights/notes of reading materials - are not even real notes yet!

 I think that one trick to make note taking make sense is to arrange your note taking in a way that leads to more note taking and then to make that note taking about reaching your goals.
-I say “and then” but both things - goals in themselves - have to be front and center all the time.
+I say “and then” but both things (which are goals in themselves) have to be front and center all the time.